steglasaurous/requestobot/README.md

 **!requestobot on** - Enable the bot to respond to commands in your channel.

 **!getout** - Broadcaster and mods only.
 Have requestobot leave your channel.
 Once left, commands will not work until you invite the bot into your channel again.

 ## Feature Requests and Bugs

-If you have feature requests, would like to see the bot do something differently, or want to file a bug report, please use the github issues tab to do so.
+If you have feature requests, would like to see the bot do something differently, or want to file a bug report, please add an issue to the Github issues tab.
 Always happy to take feedback.

 Although I'll do the best I can to address issues and features, I do this purely on a volunteer basis, so I cannot guarantee your feature will be implemented, or in a timely fashion.
 Also note use of this bot is offered as-is so use at your own risk.